BjnNowak/frex/README.md

 URL.
 It therefore requires an Internet connection to operate.

 Package data can be used to illustrate the diversity of French farming systems.
-They can also be used to enrich other datasets (e.g. to add pedoclimatic characteristics to studied agricultural plots), as we have done in this [article](https://link.springer.com/article/10.1007/s13593-022-00770-y).
+They can also be used to enrich other datasets for multivariate analysis (e.g. to add pedoclimatic characteristics to studied agricultural plots), as we did in this [article](https://link.springer.com/article/10.1007/s13593-022-00770-y).

 # 1. Package installation